-Some people think that it’s a method that greyhounds use to clean themselves.
-Because of their coat type, they need to get close to the skin to clean efficiently.
+Some people think it’s a method that greyhounds use to clean themselves.
+Because of their coat type, they must get close to the skin to clean efficiently.
 Licking themselves isn’t always sufficient.

 When your greyhound does this to you, it might be to help you clean yourself.

 Greyhounds are notoriously prone to anxiety (read more about it here in a new tab).
 They suffer severely from separation anxiety and may become anxious in unknown places or with new smells and sounds.